ibm-cloud-docs/Cloudant/guides/mvcc.md

 ## Steps to resolve conflicts
 {: #steps-to-resolve-conflicts}

-Once you've found a conflict,
+Once you find a conflict,
-you can resolve it in 4 steps.
+you can resolve it in four steps.

 1. [Get](#get-conflicting-revisions) the conflicting revisions.
-2. [Merge](#merge-the-changes) them in your application or ask the user what he wants to do.
+2. [Merge](#merge-the-changes) them into your application or ask the user what to do.
 3. [Upload](#upload-the-new-revision) the new revision.
 4. [Delete](#) old revisions.

-Let's consider an example of how this can be done.
+Let's consider an example of how to resolve a conflict.
-Suppose you have a database of products for an online shop.
+Suppose that you have a database of products for an online shop.
 The first version of a document might look like the following example:

 ```json